sixcy/devilutionX-ironman/README.md

 - The various ironman rules are enforced through dynamic checks.
 For instance, you cannot descend to the next level until you have cleared the current one.
 - (not from the mod in itself) Since it is Single Player, the challenge is easier: monsters have two times less HP than in Multi-Player

-The intended way to play this mod is to make a new character, create a new Normal game, and kill Diablo.
+The intended way to play this mod is to make a new Single-Player character, create a new Normal game, and kill Diablo.
 Once Diablo is killed, you may move to Nightmare.
 Then to Hell.
 Although killing Diablo on Normal difficulty should be hard enough!

 If your character dies, you will not be able to resume progress: the run will be lost.
 The save file is not deleted, so you may create a New Game just for fun if you wish to - although that would be beyond ironman's scope.

+1-person Multi-Player also works fine, so you can play MP and still have the ironman checks.
+Playing with more than one person has not been tested at all, play it at your own risks.

+The mod will not tamper with your existing devilutionX save files.
+It is safe to try.

 I hope you will have a lot of fun trying out the Diablo 1 Ironman challenge.
 Feel free to create an Issue (Issues tab on GitHub) if you encounter any problems.